 - 1 lb Strawberries washed and tops removed if fresh, thawed if frozen

-- (optional) 1-2 Tbsp Honey or sweetener of choice
+- (optional) 1-2 tablespoon Honey or sweetener of choice

 - Place strawberries into a medium sized pot, and cook over medium heat, mashing with a potato masher as they cook.

 - Bring to a simmer, and cook about 5-10 minutes, continuing to stir and mash.

 - Remove from heat, and stir in chia seeds and lemon juice.